skip to content

 00:27:20 - Anthony Campolo

-It's going to kind of depend on how much they know about working with a cli.
-How easy is it going to be for them to get installed and like on their machine and working correctly.
-But I think once you can get past those initial barriers of actually getting the CLI on someone's machine in the first place and working correctly, then you can be like, all right, run this command, this command, this command, boom, boom, boom.
-And then you're set up and it's going to work every time.
-So that's partly the real value I see there and why I'm going to be kind of walking through more of a CLI based workflow for this example.
+...how much they know about working with a CLI, how easy it is going to be for them to get it installed and on their machine and working correctly.
+But I think once you can get past those initial barriers of actually getting the CLI on someone's machine in the first place and working correctly, then you can be like, all right, run this command, this command, this command, boom, boom, boom, and then you're set up.
+And it's going to work every time.
+So that's partly the real value I see there and why I'm going to be kind of walking through more of a CLI-based workflow for this example.

 00:27:53 - Greg Schier

-And I think the one thing to touch on that, and this is something I focused on a lot with Insomnia as well, which is something called progressive disclosure of enhancement.
-So basically like starting off as simple as possible, you don't have to have a CLI to deploy something, but as soon as you need that you can go download it and set it up.
-So it's like, it's very simple like you said, for the, like the novice user, you don't have to like use a CLI ever.
-You can look at your database on the website, you can do all this stuff, but as soon as you need it, like maybe like you said, you're working with a team, you want to write some like setup scripts and bootstrap scripts, some deployment scripts.
-Well then you can go fetch the CLI and get all that done as well.
-So like, but it's not forced on you from day one, which is something I really appreciate.
+And I think one thing to touch on there, and this is something I focused on a lot with Insomnia as well, is something called progressive disclosure of enhancement.
+So basically, starting off as simple as possible: you don't have to have a CLI to deploy something, but as soon as you need that, you can go download it and set it up.
+So it's very simple, like you said, for the novice user.
+You don't have to use a CLI ever.
+You can look at your database on the website, you can do all this stuff.
+But as soon as you need it, maybe, like you said, you're working with a team, you want to write some setup scripts, some bootstrap scripts, some deployment scripts, well, then you can go fetch the CLI and get all that done as well.
+But it's not forced on you from day one, which is something I really appreciate.

 00:28:37 - Anthony Campolo

 Yeah, totally.
-So so far I ran Railway version.
-Just check our version number here, 0.2.40, which is the most recent version I believe.
-And then you can run Railway login and then that just kicked open this browser window over here to authenticate.
-You also have the ability though, if you want to, to log in in a browserless way, which is not something I've ever done.
+So so far, I ran Railway version just to check our version number here, 0.2.40, which is the most recent version, I believe.
+And then you can run Railway login, and that just kicked open this browser window over here to authenticate.
+You also have the ability, though, if you want to, to log in in a browserless way, which is not something I've ever done.
 But if you want to do an SSH session or something like that, you can do that as well.
-So for more security minded, you don't want to be going through the browser.
-That can be really useful as well.
+So if you're more security-minded, and you don't want to be going through the browser, that can be really useful as well.

 00:29:13 - Greg Schier

 Yeah, that's if the CLI doesn't have the ability to contact a web browser, like if you're running on a different computer or something.
-Also, Safari has troubles with the login, so you need to run it through the browser, this mode, which just gives you a link that you copy into Safari.
+Also, Safari has trouble with the login, so you need to run it through the browserless mode, which just gives you a link that you copy into Safari.

 00:29:31 - Anthony Campolo